How long are the arms in DBM?: Introduction

 Another stochastic growth process, called dielectric-breakdown model (DBM) \citep{NPW}, was introduced as a model of such physical processes as lightnings, surface discharges, and treeing in polymers.
 It can be viewed as a one-parameter generalisation of DLA.
 It is conjectured that DBM also produces irregular clusters in a similar manner (see, e.g. \citep{NPW, MMJB}).

 It is believed that some other models, including Hastings-Levitov model \citep{HastingsLevitov}, are in the same universality class as DBM (for recent progress on Hastings-Levitov model see \citep{NST1, NST2, Norris_2012, Sola_2019, Rohde, STV18, STV10}).
+Hastings-Levitov model can also be defined on the upper half-plane, see \citep{Stationary_HL} for rigorous results in this setting.

 The main questions in the area include finding scaling limits of these models and describing their fractal properties.
-Essentially, the only rigorous result in this direction is due to Kesten \citep{Kesten}, who showed that DLA clusters are not growing too fast (see \citep[Chapter 2.6]{LawlerInersections} for generalisations to higher dimensions).
+Essentially, the only rigorous result in this direction is due to Kesten \citep{Kesten}, who showed that DLA clusters are not growing too fast (see \citep{Kesten_higher_dim} and \citep[Chapter 2.6]{LawlerInersections} for generalisations to higher dimensions).
 This result can be informally restated to say that DLA in the plane has fractal dimension at least $3/2$.

-We provide an alternative proof of this result in 2 and 3 dimensions and generalize it to DBM, showing that its dimension is at least $2-\pr/2$ in the planar case.
+Using an alternative approach we generalize Kesten's estimate to the DBM family with parameter $\pr$, showing that its dimension is at least $2-\pr/2$ in the plane.
+This requires new ideas, as original Kesten's DLA proof does not generalize automatically to DBM.
+Specialising our argument to $\pr=1$ we obtain a new proof of Kesten's estimate in 2 and 3 dimensions, which matches with the best known results for DLA, which are due to Kesten in $\Z^2$ \citep{Kesten} and Lawler in $\Z^3$ \citep[Chapter 2.6]{LawlerInersections} (which is an improvement over the original result \citep{Kesten_higher_dim} in 3~dimensions).
 Our approach utilizes the dynamical nature of the process and is based on the connection between growth rate and harmonic measure multifractal spectrum observed in \citep{TauGrowth}.

-Throughout the paper we will be concerned only with DLA and DBM on $\Z^2$ and $\Z^3$, though methods can be modified to obtain results in the continuous setting of unit particles in $\R^2$ or $\R^3$.
+Throughout the paper we will be concerned only with DLA and DBM on $\Z^2$ and $\Z^3$, though methods can be modified to obtain results in the continuous setting of unit particles in $\R^2$ or $\R^3$ if we superimpose a square grid of mesh size smaller than the size of particles.